joostkremers/writeroom-mode/README.md

 ## Installation ##

 `writeroom-mode` can be installed through the package manager from [Melpa](http://melpa.org/).
-If installing manually, make sure to also install `visual-fill-column`.
+If installing manually, make sure to also install its dependency [`visual-fill-column`](https://github.com/joostkremers/visual-fill-column).

 ## Usage ##